AutoLab-SAI-SJTU/MambaFusion/README.md

 [2025.7.03] Code of MambaFusion is released.

 ### Installation

-Please refer to the [install.md](docs/install.md) file for the detailed version information of each package.
+If you encounter any problems, please consult the [install.md](docs/install.md) file for the exact version requirements of each package.
+If the issue still isn’t resolved, feel free to open an issue.
 ```
 conda create -n mambafusion python=3.8